Tonya Harding: Automobile racing land speed record

 On August 12, 2009, Harding set a new land speed record for a vintage gas coupe with a speed of 97.177 mph driving a 1931 Ford Model A, named Lickity-Split, on the Bonneville Salt Flats.
-Her setting of that land speed record was featured on an episode of TruTV Presents: World's Dumbest... that focused on "Record Breakers".

 Dancing with the Stars

-In April 2018, Harding was announced as one of the celebrities competing on season 26 of Dancing with the Stars.
-It was a special four-week season only featuring athletes.
-She was partnered with professional dancer Sasha Farber.
-The couple reached the finals of the competition, where Harding finished in third place, behind Adam Rippon and Josh Norman.
+On April 13, 2018, Harding was announced as one of the celebrities who would compete on season 26 of Dancing with the Stars.
+Her professional partner was Sasha Farber.
+Harding and Farber ended up finishing in third place.

 Worst Cooks in America

 In August 2018, Harding was announced as one of the celebrities who would compete in the fifth celebrity edition of Food Network's Worst Cooks in America, set to broadcast in April 2019.
 Harding, learning under Chef Anne Burrell, ultimately won the competition.
 The US$25,000 prize went to her chosen charity of St. Jude Children's Research Hospital.